-Gentle palpation of the injured area is necessary to know about any displacement and exclude other injuries.
+Gentle palpation of the injured area is necessary to determine if there is displacement and to exclude other injuries.
 The examination should involve the fracture site, the distal and proximal joint and any possible other injuries.
-Sensory and motor evaluation of the injured limb is done to evaluate the neurovascular supply after the fracture and following reduction.
+Sensory and motor examination of the injured limb is performed to evaluate the neurovascular supply after the fracture and following reduction.

 Imaging of Bone Fractures

-It is considered the primary imaging modality of choice for diagnosis fractures.
+It is considered the primary imaging modality of choice for fracture diagnostics.

-Some other fractures may need another view e.g. scaphoid view for scaphoid fractures.
-X-ray radiographs may fail to reveal fracture line in some specific fractures e.g. stress fractures, scaphoid fracture, and hip fractures.
-In this case, CT or MRI is beneficial in revealing the fracture line otherwise managing the case with fixation and performing follow up radiographs after one or two weeks to evaluate for fracture line.
+Some other fractures may need another view, e.g., scaphoid view for scaphoid fractures.
+X-ray radiographs may fail to reveal fracture lines in some specific fractures, e.g., stress fractures, scaphoid fractures and hip fractures.
+In this case, CT or MRI is better able to reveal the fracture line.
+Otherwise, the case should be managed with fixation and follow-up radiographs must be performed after one or two weeks to evaluate for fracture line.

-CT and MRI are more beneficial especially in stress fractures or spinal fractures with good visualization of the fracture site and possible displacement.
+CT and MRI are more beneficial, especially in stress fractures or spinal fractures, as they provide good visualization of the fracture site and reveal possible displacement.

 Management of Bone Fractures

 A thorough evaluation for associated injuries using advanced trauma life support is the first step in trauma patients.
 Evaluation starts with airway maintenance, breathing support and circulation support.
 Adequate pain management is also necessary for all patients.
 Pain management can be achieved by application of ice, immobilization of the injured limb, analgesic medications and regional nerve block.
-For fracture immobilization, splinting is the initial step unless the neuro vascular supply distal to the fracture is interrupted.
-Immobilization is performed in the scene before the patient is transported to reduce the pain and prevent complications of displacement and soft tissue injury.
+For fracture immobilization, splinting is the initial step, unless the neurovascular supply distal to the fracture is interrupted.
+Immobilization is performed on the scene, before the patient is transported, to reduce the pain and prevent complications of displacement and soft tissue injury.
 Reduction of the fractured bone should be attempted first in case of absent peripheral pulses, altered sensation or change of the skin color distal to the fracture.

 For fracture immobilization, splinting is the initial step unless the neurovascular supply distal to the fracture is interrupted.
 Immobilization is performed in the scene before the patient is transported to reduce the pain and prevent complications of displacement and soft tissue injury.
 Reduction of the fractured bone should be attempted first in case of absent peripheral pulses, altered sensation or change of the skin color distal to the fracture.

-Open fracture requires vigorous irrigation with saline followed by surgical debridement of necrotic tissues, tetanus prophylaxis, and intravenous antibiotics.
+Open fractures require vigorous irrigation with saline solution followed by surgical debridement of necrotic tissues, tetanus prophylaxis and intravenous antibiotics.

 Complications of Bone Fractures

-Acute onset complications following fractures can range between neurovascular injury, fat embolism, deep venous thrombosis, and compartment syndrome.
+Acute onset complications following fractures can include neurovascular injury, fat embolism, deep venous thrombosis and compartment syndrome.

 Arterial injuries can be fatal in places that can accommodate plenty of blood loss.
 Femur fractures and pelvic fractures are particularly common with an injury of major blood vessels leading to enormous bleeding.
 Arterial injury can also lead to interruption of blood supply distal to the fracture.

-The immediate reduction is crucial with absent peripheral pulses following fractures. angiography is the definitive way for diagnosis of arterial injury even with intact clinical evaluation.
-Nerve injury can be acute following the fracture or delayed complication of casting.
+The immediate reduction is crucial when absent peripheral pulses follow fractures.
+Angiography is the definitive way for diagnosis of arterial injury even with intact clinical evaluation.
+Nerve injury can be acute following the fracture or delayed, thus complicating casting.

-Abnormal sensation distal to the fracture with adequate analgesia is a sign of nerve injury.
-It can range from neuropraxia characterized by only physiological interruption of the nerve signals and heals in about 2 months to Neurotmesis characterized by anatomic disruption of the nerve fibers.
+Abnormal sensation distal to the fracture with administration of adequate analgesia is a sign of nerve injury.
+It can range from neuropraxia, characterized by only physiological interruption of the nerve signals which heals in about two months, to neurotmesis, characterized by anatomic disruption of the nerve fibers.